 He was born in San Antonio, Texas, to a career military father and stay at home mother.
 He lived in six states and attended eight different schools before graduating high school.
 He earned a Bachelor of Arts in History with minors in English and Military Science from The University of Texas at Arlington, Master of Arts and Master of Religious Education degrees from Southwestern Baptist Theological Seminary, as well as the Doctor of Education degree.

-Before writing full-time, he worked as a US Army officer for 10-years, religious educator for 18-years, and an IT software application engineer for over 20-years.
-He lives in North Texas.
+Before writing full-time, he worked as a US Army officer for 10-years, religious educator for 18-years, and as an IT software application engineer for over 20-years.
+He is a widower.
+He lives in North Texas with his cat Lacey.

 View all posts by Jimmie Aaron Kepler, Ed.D.